ldediu/Travel-App/README.md

 # Travel App

 This web application helps to plan trips.
 Simply enter the desired destination and dates of the trip.
+The app provides information about the location like: general information about the country, current weather for that date, or a forecast based on historical data, photo of the destination, etc.
+The app allows saving and deleting trips in your local storage.

+##Example

 Home            |  My Trips :-------------------------:|:-------------------------: